Oktopost/Squid/Docs/Source/References/Select/having.rst

 * **$exp**: *string*

 	| A *safe* MySQL expression to append to the query.
-	| This string is not validated and passed as is to the MySQL server, therefore and *unsafe* values should be passed in the
+	| This string is not validated and passed as is to the MySQL server, therefore *unsafe* values should be passed in the
 	  ``$bind`` parameter.

 * **$bind**: *array* | *mixed* = []